TheItachiUchiha/photolicious/README.md

-photolicious
+Photolicious
 ============

-A realtime photofraphers application maded using JAVAFX !
+A realtime photographers application maded using JAVAFX !